awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-projectfilesystemlocation.md

 ## Properties<a name="aws-properties-codebuild-project-projectfilesystemlocation-properties"></a>

 `Identifier`  <a name="cfn-codebuild-project-projectfilesystemlocation-identifier"></a>
 The name used to access a file system created by Amazon EFS\.
 CodeBuild creates an environment variable by appending the `identifier` in all capital letters to `CODEBUILD_`\.
-For example, if you specify `my-efs` for `identifier`, a new environment variable is create named `CODEBUILD_MY-EFS`\.
+For example, if you specify `my_efs` for `identifier`, a new environment variable is create named `CODEBUILD_MY_EFS`\.
  The `identifier` is used to mount your file system\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Location`  <a name="cfn-codebuild-project-projectfilesystemlocation-location"></a>
 A string that specifies the location of the file system created by Amazon EFS\.
 Its format is `efs-dns-name:/directory-path`\.
 You can find the DNS name of file system when you view it in the AWS EFS console\.
 The directory path is a path to a directory in the file system that CodeBuild mounts\.
 For example, if the DNS name of a file system is `fs-abcd1234.efs.us-west-2.amazonaws.com`, and its mount directory is `my-efs-mount-directory`, then the `location` is `fs-abcd1234.efs.us-west-2.amazonaws.com:/my-efs-mount-directory`\.
 The directory path in the format `efs-dns-name:/directory-path` is optional\.
 If you do not specify a directory path, the location is only the DNS name and CodeBuild mounts the entire file system\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)